Louis Kessler's

 by Louis Kessler

-My own listing of valuable reference works for those interested in Computer Chess.
+My own listing of valuable reference works from 1997 and earlier for those interested in Computer Chess history.

 data